Techtonica/curriculum/requests-and-responses/intro-to-dns-ip.md

 ### What is DNS?

-### Students will have a rudimentary understanding of how DNS works.
+### Participants will have a rudimentary understanding of how DNS works.

 ### Specific Things To Teach